badonhill-io/randeli/README.md

 Randeli
 =======

-Modify PDFs to help make them easier to read and understand for people with ADD/ADHD.
+Augment PDFs to help make them easier to read and understand for people with ADD/ADHD.

 This is primarily targeted at processing academic papers and patents.